 Both Walgreens and CVS have loaded their Black Friday ads with dozens of buy one, get one promotions.
-While you'll find many items that take advantage of this promo, men's and women's shave gels at Walgreens will be your best bet for savings; you'll get two shave gel bottles and $2 back in rewards money for just $5.
+While you'll find many items that take advantage of this promo, men's and women's shave gels at Walgreens will be your best bet for savings (and could be useful if you're a member of a shave club); you'll get two shave gel bottles and $2 back in rewards money for just $5.
 This includes brands like Edge, Schick, and Skintimate.
 Assuming you use the rewards money, it beats some of the best shave gel deals we've seen, which have typically cost $2 per bottle.
-Unfortunately most other BOGO offers weren't as aggressive with prices, and many were priced higher than deals we've already seen this year.
+Unfortunately, most other BOGO offers weren't as aggressive with prices, and many were priced higher than deals we've already seen this year.

 If It Isn't Typically Sold at a Drugstore, Don't Buy It